ivalkeen/vim-simpledb/README.md

     Note: if you don't want to enter password each time, you should create .pgpass (.my.cnf for mysql) file

+    There is also usefull key `-q` to avoid messages like 'Timing is on' etc.

 3. Add sql statements to your file

 4. Hit `<enter>` to execute all not commented queries